1 Barcelona, Spain

 Find an accommodation now!

-French and Swiss architect, Le Corbusier, had once said, “Allow me to state here how much I love Barcelona, an admirable city, a city full of life, intense, a port open to the past and future.”
+French and Swiss architect, Le Corbusier, had once said, “Allow me to state here how much I love Barcelona, an admirable city, a city full of life, intense, a port open to the past and future”.
 He, of course, was talking about the Spanish city of Barcelona, the capital of Catalonia.
-There are epic legends about how Barcelona was founded and I’d like to share the one I enjoyed the most.
-The Greek god, Hercules, was sailing across the Mediterranean in search for one of his missing nine ships.
+In the same vein, there are incredible legends about how Barcelona was founded; The Greek god, Hercules, was sailing across the Mediterranean in search for one of his missing nine ships.
 He finds it wrecked by a small hill, however the entire crew is found unharmed.
 The beauty of the location overwhelmed them so, that they named it Barca Nona, “Ninth Ship”.

-The region of Danlong in the Philippines was formally renamed as Barcelona in the late 16th century after Spain’s second largest city, by homesick Spanish conquistadores.
-One of the ruins that can be found in this costal town is a watchtower, which served as a look out against Moro Pirates.
-I implore you to picture this town 300-400 years ago under Spanish rule, built up under the European influence with churches and schools and brand new parliamentary buildings.
-(Fun fact: Barcelona Church, still preserved today, was built with coral stones, beaten egg whites and a local wine called tuba.)
-Imagine the epic pirate raids and how this little fishing village was transformed into a town.
-If you ever get the chance to visit – as you should since it is only a 30-minute detour- visualize this town 400 years ago and imagine the life as depicted in the epic Disney Pirates franchise starring Johnny Depp.
-(Maybe you’ll find some hidden pirate treasure too!)
+In the same vein, the Barcelona Church is still standing today; and was built with coral stones, beaten egg whites and a local wine called tuba.
+Imagine the intense pirate raids and how this little fishing village got transformed into a town.
+If you ever get the chance to visit – as you should since it is only a 30-minute detour- visualize this town 400 years ago and imagine the life as depicted in the timeless Disney Pirates franchise.
+Maybe you’ll find some hidden pirate treasure too!